virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 Expand the zipfile, creating a single folder.
 Add this folder to your PATH.

-The Python 3 language must also be installed.
+The Python 3 language must also be installed, and presumably in your PATH as well.

-The compiler consists of a completely-portable portion written in Python 3, plus a portion written in C that must itself be compiled before being usable.
+Our compiler consists of a completely-portable portion written in Python 3, plus a portion written in C that must itself be compiled before being runnable on your system.

 As I said earlier, the C-language component of the compiler has been pre-built and will hopefully work on Windows, Mac, and some Ubuntu-based versions of Linux.
+I've verified operation on Windows 7 and Mac OS X 10.7 (which are the "newest" versions to which I have access) and on Linux Mint 21.
+I have no intention of paying Microsoft or Apple solely for the dubious privilege of testing this free software on their systems, so the rest is in the hands of whatever spirits there be.

-If you have another type of system, or else if the pre-built executable *doesn't* work for you, then you'll have to rebuild it from source ... which, fortunately, is quite easy.
+If you have another type of system, or else if the pre-built executable *doesn't* work for you, then you'll have to rebuild executables from source ... which fortunately, is quite easy since the C source code seems to be quite generic and is therefore likely to compile smoothly without error.
+I hope.

-Here's how to test if the executable for the C-language component works as-is or not.
+Here's how to test if the pre-built executable for the C-language component works as-is or not.
 From a command-line, use one of the following commands:

 	modernHAL-S-FC --help				(in Linux)
 		or